 Music Characteristics

-Bookshelf Browse: Use keys 4 and 6 to move between each Music book or Go To Book to jump to a specified book number.
+Bookshelf Browse: Use keys 4 and 6 to move between each Music book or Go To Book to jump to a specified book number. skip back or forward 10 items while holding the 4 and 6 keys.
 Only 1 music book (All Music) will be on the music bookshelf unless you create additional playlist books.
 You cannot use key 3 to Delete a Book.

 Reading: If the player is set to Loop Folder, playback loops within the files of a music folder.
 Playback will automatically start from the beginning of the current folder when the end of the folder is reached.
 If the player is set to Loop Single, playback will automatically start from the beginning of the current file when the end of the file is reached.
 You can use keys 2 or 8 to select folder or file navigation.
 Go To Folder and Go To File functions are also available.
 If the player is set to Random On, then the files in the current music book will be shuffled.
 For example, if the All Music book is being played, all of your music files will be shuffled.
 If a Playlist book is being played, then only the files in that playlist will be shuffled.
 When the end of a shuffled music book is reached, playback will start at the beginning of the shuffled music book.